-The Hieromartyrs Hermolaos, Hermippos, and Hermocrates, survivors of the massacre of 20,000 Christians in 303 AD (+ December 28th), were living secretly in Nicomedia at that time.
+The Hieromartyrs Hermolaos, Hermippos, and Hermocrates, survivors of the massacre of 20,000 Christians in 303 AD (+ December 28th), were living secretly in Nicomedia then.
 Saint Hermolaos saw Pantoleon time and again when he came to the house where they were hiding.
 Once, the priest invited the youth to the house and spoke about the Christian Faith.
 After this, Pantoleon visited Saint Hermolaos every day.

 After this miracle, Panoleon was baptised by Saint Hermolaos with the name Panteleimon (meaning “all-merciful”).
 Speaking with Efstorgios, Saint Panteleimon prepared him to accept Christianity.
 When the father saw how his son healed a blind man by invoking Jesus Christ, he then believed in Christ and was baptized by Saint Hermolaos together with the man whose sight was restored.

-After the death of his father, Saint Panteleimon dedicated his life to the suffering, the sick, the unfortunate and the needy.
+After his father's death, Saint Panteleimon dedicated his life to the suffering, the sick, the unfortunate and the needy.
 He treated all those who turned to him without charge (unmercenary), healing them in the Name of Jesus Christ.
 He visited those held captive in prison.
 These were usually Christians, and he healed them of their wounds.
 Ina short time, reports of the charitable physician spread throughout the city.
 Forsaking the other doctors, the inhabitants began to turn only to Saint Panteleimon.

 The envious doctors told the emperor that Saint Panteleimon was healing Christian prisoners.
-The pagan emperor Maximian urged the Saint to refute the charge by offering sacrifice to idols.
-Saint Panteleimon confessed himself a Christian, and suggested that a sick person, for whom the doctors held out no hope, should be brought before the emperor.
+The pagan emperor Maximian urged the saint to refute the charge by offering sacrifice to idols.
+Saint Panteleimon confessed to himself a Christian and suggested that a sick person, for whom the doctors held out no hope, should be brought before the emperor.
 Then the doctors could invoke their gods, and St. Panteleimon would pray to his God to heal the man.
 A man paralyzed for many years was brought in, and pagan priests who knew the art of medicine invoked their gods without success.
-Then, before the very eyes of the emperor, the Saint healed the paralytic by calling on the name of Jesus Christ.
-The ferocious pagan Maximian executed the healed man, and gave Saint Panteleimon over to horrific tortures.
+Then, before the very eyes of the emperor, the saint healed the paralytic by calling on the name of Jesus Christ.
+The ferocious pagan Maximian executed the healed man and gave Saint Panteleimon over to horrific tortures.

 The Lord appeared to the Saint and strengthened him before his sufferings.
-They suspended the Great and Holy Martyr Panteleimon from a tree and scraped him with iron hooks, burned him with fire and then stretched him on the rack, threw him into a cauldron of boiling tar, and cast him into the sea with a stone around his neck.
-Throughout these tortures, the Holy Martyr remained unhurt, and denounced the emperor.
+They suspended the Great and Holy Martyr Panteleimon from a tree, scraped him with iron hooks, burned him with fire, stretched him on the rack, threw him into a cauldron of boiling tar, and cast him into the sea with a stone around his neck.
+Throughout these tortures, the Holy Martyr remained unhurt and denounced the emperor.

 By order of the emperor, they brought the Great and Holy Martyr Panteleimon to the circus to be devoured by wild beasts.
 The animals, however, came up to him and licked his feet.
-The spectators began to shout, “Great is the God of the Christians!”
-The enraged pagan Maximian ordered the soldiers to stab with the sword anyone who glorified Christ, and to cut off the head of the Great Martyr Panteleimon.
+The spectators shouted, “Great is the God of the Christians!”
+The enraged pagan Maximian ordered the soldiers to stab anyone who glorified Christ with the sword, and to cut off the head of the Great Martyr Panteleimon.

 They led the Saint to the place of execution and tied him to an olive tree.
 While the martyr prayed, one of the soldiers struck him with a sword but the sword became soft like wax and inflicted no wound.
 The Saint completed his prayer, and a Voice was heard from Heaven, calling the passion-bearer by his new name and summoning him to the heavenly Kingdom.

 Hearing the Voice, the soldiers fell down on their knees before the Holy Martyr and begged forgiveness.
-They refused to continue with the execution, but Saint Panteleimon told them to fulfill the emperor’s command, because otherwise they would have no share with him in the future life.
+They refused to continue with the execution, but Saint Panteleimon told them to fulfil the emperor’s command because otherwise, they would have no share with him in the future life.
 The soldiers tearfully took their leave of the Saint with a kiss.

 When the Saint was beheaded, the olive tree to which the Saint was tied became covered with fruit.
 Many who were present at the execution believed in Christ.
-The Saint’s body was thrown into a fire, but remained unharmed, and was buried by Christians.
+The Saint’s body was thrown into a fire but remained unharmed and was buried by Christians.
 Saint Panteleimon’s servants Laurence, Bassos and Probus witnessed his execution and heard the Voice from Heaven.
-They recorded the life, the sufferings and death of the Saint.
+They recorded the life, sufferings and death of the Saint.

 Portions of the holy relics of the Great Martyr Panteleimon were distributed throughout all the Christian world.
 His venerable head is now located at the Russian Orthodox Monastery of Saint Panteleimon on Mt.
 Athos (Holy Mountain).